The heart and soul of Universal Studios Hollywood.

 The Studio Tour does not offer Child Switch.

 Parents should exercise caution.
 The Studio Tour includes violent shaking, loud noises, fire and water effects, and is a prolonged experience that may last up to one hour (keep in mind there are no restroom breaks during the tour).
 Most teenagers and pre-teens should enjoy the tour, though babies and young children may be frightened by some segments.
 Be sure to read the intensity meter below for a detailed explanation.

-The tour is pretty difficult to gauge with regards to intensity.
-While not traditionally intense like to Universal’s other thrill rides (such as Jurassic Park or Revenge of the Mummy), the Studio Tour definitely not for the faint of heart.
+The tour is pretty difficult to gauge with regard to intensity.
+While not traditionally intense like Universal’s other thrill rides (such as Jurassic Park or Revenge of the Mummy), the Studio Tour definitely not for the faint of heart.
 Expect very loud sounds and intense shaking, coupled with water and fire effects.
 So in that sense, we don’t recommend the Studio Tour for very young children.
 You should exercise caution when bringing children on board.

 Tram seating – as easy as 1, 2, and 3.

 Each tour is comprised of four trams.
 Stars on the floor, representing a seat on the tour, are situated to the left of the tram for guests to stand on as you enter the main loading dock.
 Standing on a star guarantees you a seat on the tram.

 Once signaled to do so, enter to the left of the tram and find the seat that corresponds with your star.

 Did you know Universal also offers the Nighttime Studio Tour?